Description

 The property has:

-The house is at the end of a terrace and backs onto a mews courtyard (not suitable for ball games), facing an old stone stables (used as a storeroom, locked and not safe for children), and other outbuildings.
-Our "garden/field" (very suitable for ball games, about 10 yards by 50 yards, surrounded by hedges) is about 50 yards down a footpath past the house.
+The house is at the end of a terrace and backs onto a mews courtyard (not suitable for ball games), facing an old stone stables (used as a storeroom and locked), and other outbuildings.
+Our "garden/field" (very suitable for ball games, 80 yards long, surrounded by hedges) is about 50 yards down a footpath past the house.

 Furnishings are in keeping with a comfortable (rather than a smart) holiday home.
 The house is best with only 8 visitors, though it can sleep up to 9.